Zffu/Mirage/README.md

 # Mirage
-Mirage is an operating system.
+Mirage is an WIP kernel.
 I was really bored

 ## Building